zapier/zapier-platform-cli/README.md

 # method calls will also be proxied and logged to stdout for convenience
 ```

-Don't forget you'll need to `zapier push` to make your changes stick after `zapier push`!
+Don't forget you'll need to `zapier push` to make your changes stick after any `zapier watch` session!

 ## Project Structure